ThomasPSpargo/COLOC-reporter/README.md

 The `--runMode` option of `colocaliseRegion.R` allows further control over the analysis protocol (e.g. setting `finemapOnly` declares that only processing steps until and including fine-mapping should be performed)

-Note: If analysis regions have been identified using the LAVA local genetic correlation [software](https://github.com/josefin-werme/lava), then we provide a script for readily identifying target regions from LAVA output files and generating the file `set.regions.txt` (See the __[LAVA integration](https://github.com/ThomasPSpargo/COLOC-reporter#lava-integration])__ section below).

 __GWAS_samples.txt__

 Information about the input configurations for traits to analyse should be detailed in the `./scripts/GWAS_samples.txt` file.
 An example this file is as follows: